Mickey’s Not So Scary Halloween Party Guide (For 2023)

 Tips For Mickey’s Halloween Party

 I tend to make a loose schedule and save it in the notes section of my phone.
-That way, I can reference the most important items as I go through the evening.
+That way, I can reference the most important items throughout the evening.

 If you get ahead, that’s great.
-You might score an extra ride on the Mine Train or meet a character.
-But if you get behind on your list of must-do’s, you can prioritize the most important things.
+You might find time to ride on Seven Dwarfs Mine Train or meet a character.
+But you can prioritize the most important things if you get behind on your list.

 Unfortunately, it is more likely that you’ll get behind instead of ahead.
-But if you plan wisely, you’ll get the big things knocked out efficiently.
+However, if you plan wisely, you’ll get the big things knocked out efficiently.

 And I feel you’ll still have a great time, even if you didn’t check off everything on your schedule.